TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 - As an action, you can begin singing in magical dragonsong.
 Every non-dragon creature of your choice within 300 feet of you that can hear you must succeed on a Charisma saving throw against your dragon save DC or become cursed for as long as you continue to sing and the creature can hear you.
 While cursed in this manner, a creature takes psychic damage equal to your character level each time it makes an attack or casts a spell.
 On each of your turns, you must use a bonus action to continue singing.
 The song ends if you are incapacitated.

 ### Feat: Channel Breath
 You can channel your breath weapon for extended periods of time, though at great personal cost.
 When you use your breath weapon, you can choose to channel it.
 When you do so, you continue to exhale your breath weapon into the affected area for 1 minute or until you become incapacitated.
 On each of your turns while you exhale in this manner, you must use your action to continue the effect.
 When you do so, you cannot take any other actions.
 Additionally, you can change the orientation of your breath weapon when you move on your turn, subjecting any creatures caught in the effect that have not been affected by your breath weapon that turn to the breath weapon’s effects.
 Once you have used your breath weapon in this manner, you must finish a long rest before you can use it again.

+### Feat: Draconic Wanderer
+You have learned to move through air, earth, and water with remarkable efficiency.
+You gain the following benefits.
+- Your base walking speed increases by 10 feet.
+- Your movement is unaffected by nonmagical difficult terrain.
+- You gain a burrowing, climbing, or swimming speed (your choice) equal to your base walking speed.
+  - I have chosen swimming speed.

 ### Languages
 - Common